pierreclavier/pierreclavier.github.io/aboutme.md

 News :

+**11/25** It was a pleasure to give a class about Post Training LLMs with Reinforcement Learning at Ecole Polytechnique.
+Thanks [Luiz Chamon](https://luizchamon.com/) for the invitation.

 **11/2025**: I will be in [Neurips in Paris](https://scai.sorbonne-universite.fr/public/events/view/51b41aa2d5ea30096fc8/8) on the 25th of November and in Neurips too in San Diego.

 **09/2025**:  [ShiQ](https://arxiv.org/abs/2505.11081) has been accepted to Neurips 2025 !
 A [talk on Youtube](https://www.youtube.com/watch?v=thSHPsoUXhk&t=1s) about ShiQ from Cohere Labs is also available!